JettM9104/GTFS-Parser/README.md

 # A GTFS Parser
+## What is GTFS?
+**GTFS**, or *General Transit Feed Specification* (look at repository `google/transit`) is the general (and only) worldwide standard for transit agency arrival, departure, and shape data (and more!).
+A *GTFS Set* is created by a transit agency and used by other software to tell when the bus/vehicle will arrive on time.

 ## What is This?
 This code is programmed in **C++** and is one big file in `main.cpp` and is used to parse general *GTFS Static Data*.
 Look into the path `static-gtfs/main.cpp`.